 Science: UAM Adam Mickiewicz University in Poznan: Prof UAM dr hab Władysław Polcyn, Prof. dr hab Marlena Lembicz, junior bioinformaticians of AMU : Chmielewski Maksymilian., Charchuta Mikołaj

-Art: University of Arts in Poznań & ASN: Prof. dr hab Joanna Hoffmann, Piotr Slomczewski, Maria Subczyńska, Jadwiga Subczyńska
+Art & Science Node with the University of Arts in Poznań: Prof. dr hab Joanna Hoffmann, Piotr Slomczewski, Maria Subczyńska, Jadwiga Subczyńska

 Learn more about our 1st EXPEDITION in May 2023:

 The transnational eastern Carpathian mountains hold a special place in the collective imagination of the nations that share them.
 Our interdisciplinary Team arrived in the Bieszczady region of the eastern Carpathian mountains to study the fungal networks associated with the monumental trees.
 To do this, we collected soil samples with the precision of molecular biology.

 We had the opportunity to prove that old trees are connected to an underground network making up the forest.
 We made a cross-section of woundwood formed in silver fir stump to expose 15-20 annual rings.
 It means that the trunk was alive long after being cut which is not possible without the nutritional help of neighbours – other trees and mycorrhizal fungi.